EricLarG4/g4dbr/README.md

 g4db()
 ```

 The zip file contains the database (db.xlsx) and a demo input file (demo_input.xlsx) in the data subfolder.
+To use these files extract them from the archives then load into the g4db interface, in the _database_ and _ImportR_ tabs respectively.

 ## License